 In Europe, manufacturers began to use the spinning wheel to spin wool.
 But these early spinning wheels could only make a light, fluffy yarn that was good for knitting, or for the weft; they couldn't make the strong string you needed for the warp.
 So for the warp, women kept on spinning with drop spindles, slowly.

 Spinning wheels did not catch on in West Africa or southern Africa, where most cloth production was just for use by your own family, and fine cotton or silk cloth was imported from India or West Asia.
 Most early European settlers in the Americas also bought their cloth from traders, and soon so did Native Americans.
-Even in the American south-west, where Navajo people became shepherds and wove their wool for sale, they continued to move from place to place, and so they found drop spindles more convenient.
+Even in the American south-west, where Navajo people became shepherds and wove their wool for sale, they kept on moving from place to place, and so they found hand spindles more convenient.
 Spinning wheels only caught on in places where people needed to produce a lot of cloth quickly for trade.